CEITECmagnonics/SpinWaveToolkit/README.md

 # SpinWaveToolkit

-SpinWaveToolkit is a Python module which provides analytical tools for spin-wave physics and research.
+SpinWaveToolkit is an open-source Python package which provides analytical tools for spin-wave physics and research.

 > [!TIP]
-> This module could use some updating.
+> This package could use some updating.
 If you want to contrubute, see [CONTRIBUTING GUIDELINES](CONTRIBUTING.md).

 ## Installation